 - Associate Professor, Criminal Justice

 I have over 25 years of college teaching experience and still enjoy teaching and learning from my students.
 I am also a Fulbright Scholar (Mexico, 2003).
 I began my academic administration career as head of the Criminology Department and Interim Associate Dean of the College of Liberal Arts and Social Sciences at University of South Florida/Sarasota and then as Chair of the Criminal Justice Program at the University of Texas at El Paso.
-Since coming to Mercy College in Fall, 2016 I have served as Director of the Criminal Justice Program; SSBS Assessment Coordinator; Interim Chair of Social Science Department in SSBS; PI of CJII grant delivering the BS in Behavioral Science at Sing Sing Correctional Facility; and a variety of committees for the School and College.
+Since coming to Mercy University in Fall, 2016 I have served as Director of the Criminal Justice Program; SSBS Assessment Coordinator; Interim Chair of Social Science Department in SSBS; PI of CJII grant delivering the BS in Behavioral Science at Sing Sing Correctional Facility; and a variety of committees for the School and University.

 Ph.D. and M.A., Criminal Justice, The Graduate Center, City University of New York (CUNY)